Regional Council of Unrecognized Villages: Unrecognized villages

+The villages represented by the council are: A-Sayed, Abdeh, Abu Qrinat, Abu Tlul, Albqiaa, Al Baht, Al Behireh, Al Furaa, Al Ghara, Al Grein, Al Humra, Al Mazraa\ Jabel Daya, Al Mkimen, Al Rois, Al Sireh, Al-Ser, Al Zaarurah, Al Zarnuq, Al-Shahabi\ Abu-Tlul, Am Albdun, Am Ratam, Asadir, Atir – Im el-Hiran, Awajan, Baht al-Siraya, Bir el-Hamam, Bir el-Mshash, Bir Hadaj, Dahiye, Drijat, Elaraqib, Hashemzaneh, Hirbat al-Watan, Kaser a-Sir, Karkur, Kuhleh, Kurnub, Mackhul, Qatamat\ al Mathar, Rahameh, Ras Jeraba, Saaweh, Sawawin, Tarabin, Tel Arad, Tel el-Maleh, Um Alhiran, Um Batin, Um el-Mileh, Um Mitnan, Wadi el-Mshash/ Alshraiqiya, Wadi el-Naam, Wadi Halil.

 Formation

 The RCUV was formed in the aftermath of 1996 events in the unrecognized village of Umm Batin.
 A group of local residents tried to resist government's demolition of houses built as a result of squatters' housing.
 During the relocation of the Bedouin and their active resistance three people were injured, including a child.
 Following this event, RCUV was created.
 It consisted of a local committee of traditional leaders joined by several "community professionals".

 The founders of the RCUV soon after took on developing a "Plan for the Development of Municipal Authority for the Arab Bedouin of the Unrecognized Villages in the Negev", as an alternative to the Israeli government's standard approach to relocation of residents of the unrecognized villages against their will.

 According to Human Rights Watch, when the Israeli Southern District Outline Plan (Tamam 4/14/2001) was first formulated, it completely ignored the existence and needs of the Bedouin in the unrecognized villages.
 After the Association for Civil Rights in Israel petitioned the Israeli Supreme Court in cooperation with the RCUV and the villagers it seeks to represent, the planning authorities acknowledged that Tamam had discriminated against the Bedouin.

 In July 2001 government planners agreed to meet with community representatives.
 However, Human Rights Watch says this process dragged on for over seven years, and despite some improvements, in 2008 the Plan still ignored the needs of most of the unrecognized villages.